Special tour to Machu Picchu in a wheelchair Full Day

 Itinerary

-• Although Machu Picchu does not have ramps that facilitate wheelchair access, the guide and assistant guide will help you navigate the stone stairs in the Inca citadel.
-The chosen circuit is number 4, which runs through the lower part.
-At a viewpoint the visitor can appreciate the beautiful landscapes and take unforgettable photos in the Inca citadel.
+- Although Machu Picchu does not have ramps that facilitate wheelchair access, the guide and assistant guide will help you navigate the stone stairs in the Inca citadel.
+The chosen circuit is the 3 (route of the royalty), which runs through the lower part of the Inca citadel.
+In a viewpoint the visitor will be able to appreciate the beautiful landscapes and take unforgettable pictures in the Inca citadel.

-• The return trip will always be in the company of the guide and the assistant guide.
-The tour culminates with the tourist returning to the door of their hotel in the city of Cusco at approximately 8:40 pm.
+- The return trip will always be in the company of the guide and the assistant guide.
+The tour culminates with the return of the tourist to the door of his hotel in the city of Cusco at approximately 20:00 pm.

 Includes